software-engineering-at-home/content/TOPICS.md

 - Teams vs Specialists
 - ...

+---

 ## Programming

-Coding is at the core of automation - to be able to take an idea, a process, and then automate it probably in large part requires writing code, or programming.
+Abstract symbol manipulation is at the core of automation - to be able to take an idea, a process, and then automate it often requires writing code - programming is a vast field of a approaches which explores how we interact with computers through code.

-- JavaScript basics
+### Topics

 - Callbacks, Promises, and Async await
-- C++ basics
-- .NET basics
-- Java basics
-- Java !== JavaScript
 - Program structure
 - Code architecture
 - Object Orientated Programming